Sheriff's Deputy Sues Her County To Get Health Coverage For Transgender-Related Care

 Lange says she merely wants the same protections everyone else has.
 The co-workers with whom she shares a health plan might have used "something on the policy that I may never use or need, but it's covered," she says.
 "When it's finally something that I need that one of my co-workers will probably never use or need, mine's excluded.
 And that's just not fair."

+Keren Landman, a practicing physician and writer based in Atlanta, covers topics in medicine and public health.
 Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.